-On average, male and female college graduates with a bachelor's degree earn 60% and 65% more per year, respectively, than high school graduates.* Clearly, one of the best investments you can make for your children is an investment in their educational future.
+According to the Bureau of Labor Statistics, today's median bachelor's degree recipient receives 67% more in weekly earnings than the typical high school graduate.* Clearly, one of the best investments you can make for your children is an investment in their educational future.

-You may think that setting up a bank savings account for your two-year-old's education will get him or her off to a great start.
+You may think that setting up a bank savings account for your newborn's education will get him or her off to a great start.
 You might, however, want to think again.
-According to 2015 data from the College Board, the cost for your newborn's four-year degree at a public college could exceed $244,000.
-You would have to sock away more than $6,000 per year in a savings account, assuming it earns interest at a hypothetical average rate of 5% per year and that college costs rise at a rate of 6% annually, to equal that amount by his or her freshman year.
-And should your child decide to attend a private college, tack on about $304,000 more to your savings goal, bringing your required annual savings account contribution to more than $14,000.
+According to 2017 data from the College Board, the projected average cost for your newborn's four-year degree at a public college could total almost $260,000.
+You would have to sock away nearly $11,000 per year in a savings account, assuming it earns interest at an average rate of 3% per year, to equal almost $260,000 by his or her freshman year.
+And should your child decide to attend a private college, tack on about $327,000 more to your savings goal, bringing your savings account annual contribution to more than $24,000.**

 But don't despair yet.
 Even without time on your side -- if your children are teenagers, for example -- a sound investment strategy coupled with knowledge of other college financing options may put your children on the road to a valuable four-year college degree.

 * Source: Bureau of Labor Statistics, Earnings and Employment Rates by Educational Attainment, April 2017, based on 2016 data.